theeeep/E-Commerce-App-Backend/Readme.md

   };
     ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the coding style and include relevant tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or support, feel free to contact me at [itz.deeepak@gmail.com] or open an issue on GitHub.
+For any inquiries or support, feel free to contact me at <itz.deeepak@gmail.com> or open an issue on GitHub.